Bounding-Focused Discretization Methods for the Global Optimization of Nonconvex Semi-Infinite Programs: Numerical results

 \subsection{Implementational details}

-Our codes are compiled using Julia 1.7.3, JuMP 1.3.1 \cite{JuMP2017}, BARON 23.1.5~\cite{baron} or Gurobi 9.1.2 as the global solver, Knitro 13.1.0 as the local NLP solver, Gurobi 9.1.2 as the LP solver, and the bundle solver MPBNGC 2.0 \cite{makela2003multiobjective} for the max-min problems.
-They will be made available at the following URL: \\ \url{https://github.com/Process-Optimization-and-Control/Optimal-SIP-Discretizations}.
+Our codes are compiled using {Julia 1.7.3, JuMP 1.24.0 \cite{JuMP2017}, BARON 24.1.3~\cite{baron} or Gurobi 12.0.1 as the global solver, Knitro 14.2.0 as the local NLP solver, Gurobi 12.0.1} as the LP solver, and the bundle solver MPBNGC 2.0 \cite{makela2003multiobjective} for the max-min problems.
+Our codes will be made available at \url{https://github.com/Process-Optimization-and-Control/Bounding-Focused-SIP-Discretizations}. {All codes were run on a computer with an AMD Ryzen 7 PRO 8840U CPU (3.30 GHz, 8 cores) and 32 GB of RAM.}

-\paragraph*{Handling weakly active constraints.} Theorem~\ref{thm:parametric_sens} requires strict complementarity.
-When \textit{only} this condition does \textit{not} hold, the value functions $\phi_k$, $\psi_k$, $\phi^G_k$, and $\psi^G_k$ are piecewise-differentiable with a kink at the evaluation point.
-We can compute a subgradient in this case by excluding a subset of the weakly active constraints from the set of active constraints before solving the linear system in Theorem~\ref{thm:parametric_sens}.
-In general, we exclude weakly active bound constraints as including them causes the derivative of the variable at the bound to be zero.
-All other weakly active constraints are included for the discretization methods, but excluded for the generalized discretization methods due to observed numerical issues (these choices were found to perform well in our experiments).
-Alternatively, one may consider using generalized derivatives \cite{stechlinski2019generalized}, which come at a higher computational expense.